secretGeek/til/gitbook/add_google_analytics_to_gitbook.md

         }
     }

-//TODO: confirm analytics working at gitbook
+There is also traffic reporting at gitbook (assuming you've published your book that way)

 ## Source